-Our teaching is informed by applied research, relevant theoretical principles and contemporary pedagogical approaches to interpreting and translation training.
-You’ll be taught by staff that are experienced practitioners and world-renowned researchers.
+Our teaching is informed by applied research, relevant theoretical principles and contemporary pedagogical approaches to interpreting and translation education and training.
+Our staff are experienced practitioners and world-renowned researchers.

 Work Integrated Learning (WIL) is an essential part of translation and interpreting study at UNSW.
-From internal school projects, interdisciplinary collaborations and university departments, to external clients such as small businesses, event organisers and international organisations, you’ll have the opportunity to provide expertise to real clients with real needs while securing valuable hands-on experience.
+Our students have the opportunity to provide expertise to real clients with real needs while securing valuable hands-on experience.
+Practical industry experience include: internal school projects, interdisciplinary collaborations with other university departments, external clients such as small businesses, event organisers and international organisations.
+This practical experience will bridge the gap between academic studies and industry practice.

 Our suite of postgraduate programs provides a contemporary and well-rounded education in translation and interpreting, combining theoretical, practical and professional courses.
 Our offerings are flexible as full-time and part-time programs and in online and face-to-face modes.
 You can also move between programs to upgrade your Graduate Certificate or Diploma into a Master’s program.

 You’ll be provided with a learner-centred environment where you'll acquire academic and professional interpreting and translation skills, as well as transferable skills of critical thinking, problem-solving, and communication.
 Our programs are set in translation and interpreting theoretical frameworks and based on current research findings.

 You’ll gain relevant professional and technical skills developed through professional and practical courses, including a course exclusively dedicated to professional practice, which incorporates collaboration with the industry.
 Career opportunities are diverse, with interpreting and translation services required in a variety of domestic and international settings, including health, legal, business, diplomatic, academic and language technology sectors.